getify/You-Dont-Know-JS/async & performance/ch1.md

 Jobs are kind of like the spirit of the `setTimeout(..0)` hack, but implemented in such a way as to have a much more well-defined and guaranteed ordering: **later, but as soon as possible**.

-Let's pretend for a moment there was an API for scheduling Jobs (directly, without hacks), and let's call that API `schedule(..)`.
+Let's imagine an API for scheduling Jobs (directly, without hacks), and call it `schedule(..)`.
 Consider:

 ```js
 console.log( "A" );